You Need a Budget (YNAB)

 - YNAB Isn’t Fully Automated.
 You Need a Budget does have some nifty automation features, including secure account links that factor real-world transactions into your budget on a rolling basis.
 But it’s not automated to the same extent as some competing solutions.
-For example, Simple’s Safe-to-Spend feature is directly integrated into Simple’s spending account, eliminating friction entirely from the budgeting process.
 That said, because they don’t provide a comprehensive picture of external accounts, account-integrated features like Simple’s Safe-to-Spend aren’t as useful for users with complex personal finances as YNAB’s budgeting solution is.

 Zero-based budgeting isn’t for everyone.
 Nor are budgets themselves.
 Many consumers get by just fine with common budgeting alternatives that don’t require paid subscriptions or DIY spreadsheets.

 That said, those of us who do prefer to rely on formal budgets to organize and plan our personal finances certainly don’t lack for choice.
 As noted in the introduction, alternatives to Mint — the “default” budgeting tool for many years — are everywhere.
 Their quality varies greatly.

 You Need a Budget holds a special place among them.
 In my opinion, and in the opinions of thousands of satisfied users, You Need a Budget is among the very best budgeting tools available to U.S. consumers.
 It’s certainly the best zero-based budgeting product around.